Davidson County, North Carolina: Education

-Davidson County is served by Davidson County Schools, but the cities of Thomasville and Lexington have their own school districts.
+The majority of Davidson County is within Davidson County Schools school district, but there are portions in the Lexington City Schools and the Thomasville City Schools school districts.
+The Lexington district has the majority of Lexington and some unincorporated areas, and the Thomasville district has the central part of Thomasville.
 The Davidson County Schools district is one of the county's largest employers.

 Davidson County is also served by Davidson-Davie Community College, a comprehensive community college that is a member school of the North Carolina Community College System.
 Davidson-Davie Community College was chartered in 1958 as an Industrial Education Center designed to provide adults with the education and skills needed to move from an agricultural to a manufacturing-based economy.

 In 1965, the institution was chartered as Davidson County Community College.
 The associate in arts and associate in science degrees were added to the existing associate in applied science degree, diploma, and certificate programs.
 University transfer courses were added in 1966.
 In 1997, the college participated in the Comprehensive Articulation Agreement that allows college transfer students to move easily to the 16 UNC schools, as well as many independent college and universities.
 Presently, the Davidson Campus has grown to 11 buildings and two emergency-services training facilities on about 97 acre.